crschmidt/rationarium/README.md

-A handful of tools for managing playlist content.
+A handful of tools for managing YouTube playlist content.